REPLAY RATINGRanking World Cup Watchability

 4. Agonistic contest

 The index treats a match as a contest requiring worthy opposition on both sides.
 Attacking pressure answered by defensive resistance scores higher than the same pressure met with no response.
 Keeper heroics (saves, saves inside the box) are rewarded as evidence of attack meeting defense.
 Ball recoveries — using the minimum of both teams' figures — reward matches in which possession was genuinely contested rather than controlled by one side.
+A keeper who faces a heavy workload and saves everything on target for a clean sheet earns an additional bonus.
+And when a team that dominated possession loses, the winner's goals scored while that dominant team held the run of play are rewarded as the clearest evidence of a contest that possession alone could not settle.

 "The Greek agon refers most directly to an athletic contest oriented not merely toward victory or defeat, but emphasizing the importance of the struggle itself — a struggle that cannot exist without the opponent."